If the BMW Motorrad F 850 GS isn’t off-road focussed enough for you, well, BMW has now got you covered...

-A few months ago, we were lucky enough to get our hands on the BMW F 850 GS and ride it to the lower hills of the Himalayas.
-If you read that story or watched our video, then you would know that I strongly believe the 850 GS is one of the most amazing motorcycles on the planet.
-And yes, it also won our autoX Best of 2018 award.
+A few months ago, we got lucky enough to get our hands on the BMW F 850 GS and ride it to the lower hills of the Himalayas.
+If you’ve read that story, or watched the video, you’ll know that I strongly believe that the 850 GS is one of the most amazing motorcycles on the planet.
+And yes, it also won our Best of 2018 award.

-When Indian pro racer Sarath Kumar rode it on the track for us, it clocked a very impressive lap time around the Buddh Circuit.
-That is more than enough proof to show that the 850 GS is a terrific road-going machine.
+When Indian professional racer Sarath Kumar rode it on the track at the Buddh Circuit, it clocked a very impressive lap time – which is enough to prove that the 850 GS is a terrific road-going machine.
 Its handling capabilities are out of this world, and its wonderful 853cc twin engine has just the right amount of power for you to have a jolly good time with it.

-So, what is the F 850 GS Adventure then?
-Well, the standard 850 GS was flawless on the road but, it wasn’t really a proper off-road machine.
-Sure, you could hit some nice trails with it and go long distance touring but, if you wanted to take it off-road and throw it around in the rough stuff.
+So, what exactly is the F 850 GS Adventure then?
+Well, the standard 850 GS was flawless on the road, but it wasn’t really a proper off-road machine.
+Sure, you can hit some nice trails with it and even go long distance touring, but it’s not really the machine to take off-road and throw around on the rough stuff.
 And that’s where the GS Adventure comes in.

-There are no significant changes to the way the bike handles on the tarmac.
-Despite having the larger front tyre and a much wider body, and a little more weight thanks the engine crash bars and luggage rack, the 850 GS Adventure is still a tarmac hungry machine that is exciting and fun to ride around and tour on.
-It’s incredibly comfortable and the engine is smooth and powerful, and the bike is extremely comfortable.
+There are no discernible differences in the way the bike handles on the tarmac.
+Despite having a larger front tyre, a much wider body and a little more weight, thanks to the engine crash bars and luggage rack, the 850 GS Adventure is still a tarmac hungry machine that’s exciting and fun to ride and tour on.
+The engine is smooth and powerful, and the bike is extremely comfortable.

-The difference is certainly felt when you decide to head off-road though, and I got to ride this machine on some obstacles set up at the BMW Motorrad GS Experience in Pune.
-The GS Experience is a wonderful event organized for GS owners so that they can learn the skills necessary to handle these big and powerful machines.
+You can really feel the difference when you head off-road.
+I got the opportunity to ride this machine on some obstacles that were set up at the BMW Motorrad GS Experience in Pune.
+The GS Experience is a wonderful event, organised for GS owners so that they can learn the skills necessary to handle these big and powerful machines.

 What’s the deal?

-The new F 850 GS Adventure is priced at Rs.15.4 lakh (Ex-showroom Delhi) and that’s pretty steep for a mid-segment ADV, but there is nothing that comes close to this in terms of quality, performance and capability.
-Its closest competitor is the Tiger 800 XCa, and while that bike is priced almost the same and gets the same features, the engine isn’t as torquey.
-The 850 GS Adventure also seems to be a much better package since its on-road capabilities are a little better and it’s better suited for long distance riding.
-There is a reason why the GS models are the best-selling adventure bikes in the world, and that’s because they are built to cross-continents and take on anything that comes in their path.
+The 850 GS Adventure is also a much better package, since its on-road capabilities are a little better, and it’s better suited to long distance riding.
+There is a reason why the GS models are the best-selling adventure bikes in the world, and that’s because they’re built to cross continents and take on anything that comes in their path.
 The new F 850 GS Adventure is, in my books, the best mid-segment adventure tourer available in India.
-I’d even go as far as to claim that it’s, perhaps, even better than many bikes that lie in segments above it.
+I’d even go as far as to claim that it’s, perhaps, even better than some of the bikes in segments above it.